manjulsolanke/aws-beanstalk-sample-apps/README.md

     In this step, you create an Elastic Beanstalk application and environment to use with CodePipeline.

-    1) Open the Elastic Beanstalk console at https://console.aws.amazon.com/elasticbeanstalk/.
+    1) Open the Elastic Beanstalk console at https://docs.aws.amazon.com/codebuild/latest/userguide/sample-elastic-beanstalk.html#sample-elastic-beanstalk-codepipeline

-    2) Use the AWS Elastic Beanstalk console to create an application.
-For more information, see Managing and configuring AWS Elastic Beanstalk applications in the AWS Elastic Beanstalk Developer Guide.

-    3) Use the AWS Elastic Beanstalk console to create an environment.
-For more information, see The create new environment wizard in the AWS Elastic Beanstalk Developer Guide.
-Except for Platform, leave all settings at their default values.
-For Platform, choose Tomcat.

 Step b4: Create the pipeline and deploy